yerzhankaratay/Yandex.Practicum/13 Toxic Comment Classification/README.md

 Several suggestions that may improve the model:
-- lemmatize not the verbs but other parts of speech at the preprocessing stage
+- lemmatize not the verbs but (also) other parts of speech at the preprocessing stage
-- conduct a more thorough but also time consuming hyperparameter optimization
+- conduct a more thorough and also time consuming hyperparameter optimization, which may not be quick enough for the production.

 ### Applied Tools and Concepts